dharmaturtle/cassandra/doc/source/new/virtualtables.rst

    (224 rows)

-The ``settings`` table can be really useful if yaml file has been changed since startup and don't know running configuration, or to find if they have been modified via jmx/nodetool or virtual tables.
+The ``settings`` table can be really useful if yaml file has been changed since startup and dont know running configuration, or to find if they have been modified via jmx/nodetool or virtual tables.

 Thread Pools Virtual Table